 - Geo-tagged location in photos you’ve taken (once again, depending on your l0cation sharing settings).

-- Chat history.
+- Chat and text messaging history.

 - Private photos.